|PAO PEREIRA TEA|

-It crosses the blood-brain barrier easily and attaches itself to potential cancer cells.
+It crosses the blood-brain barrier*** easily and attaches itself to potential brain cancer cells.

-Brain cancer is very difficult to treat; glioblastoma is the most common and aggressive brain tumor.
+Brain cancer, glioblastoma is the most common and aggressive brain tumor and is very difficult to treat.

 The alkaloids carry a risk of toxicity only in cases of overdose and have no known side effects.

-The tincture can be applied to all types of disease involving immunodeficiency (prevents the body from fighting infections and diseases) and can be used as a synergistic adjunct therapy; alongside chemo- and radiotherapy in many forms of cancer.
+The bark tincture can be applied to all types of disease involving immunodeficiency (prevents the body from fighting infections and diseases) and can be used as a synergistic adjunct therapy (combined power by working together); alongside chemo- and radiotherapy in the many forms of cancer.

 Indole and beta-carboline alkaloids: geissospermine, flavopereirine, dihydroflavopereirine, vellosine, geissoschizoline (and derivatives), geissoschizoline N4-oxide, 1,2-dehydrogeissoschizoline, apogeissoschizine and pausperadine.

-Alkaloids from the inner bark of Geissospermum vellosii (Geissospermun laeve) possess a variety of therapeutic properties including antimalarial activities, activity as a natural sexual stimulant and inhibition of the proliferation of HIV and herpes viruses.
+Alkaloids from the inner bark of Geissospermum vellosii (synonym: Geissospermun laeve) possess a variety of therapeutic properties including antimalarial activities, activity as a natural sexual stimulant and inhibition of the proliferation of HIV and herpes viruses.

 Extract from the bark can be used to treat intermittent fevers.
 Geissospermum species are believed to purify the blood and the liver.
 These species are said also to be used for the prevention (prophylaxis) of malaria.

-Bark extracts from Geissospermum vellosii, enriched in alpha-carboline alkaloids have significant anticancer activities and in certain preclinical models they suppress prostate cancer cells.
+Bark extracts from Geissospermum vellosii. (rich in alpha-carboline alkaloids), have significant anticancer activities and in certain preclinical models they suppress prostate cancer cells.

 Flavopereirine**** exerts a selective inhibition action on viral HIV infection, particularly in patients infected by HIV-1; providing a method for the treatment of Human Immunodeficiency Virus.